Skip to main content

 APPLICATION: HOW CAN I PREPARE FOR THE INTERVIEW ITSELF?

 Reviewing the FAQs is a good place to start.
 Bring publications or other materials that are crucial for justifying or explaining your project in case your reviewer asks for them.
-It is up to the reviewer whether or not to consider additional materials to insure that applicants to the competition have comparable opportunities to provide information.
+It is up to the reviewer whether or not to consider additional materials, with the aim of insuring that applicants have comparable opportunities to provide information.
 If you have submitted a proposal for external funds for which the Fall Research Competition proposal is full or supplemental insurance, provide your reviewer with a copy of that application.
 Remember that your reviewer’s job is not to serve as your advocate on the committee but to accurately summarize your project for other committee members.
 Equip your interviewer with the information they will need to present your proposal as clearly as possible.

 ELIGIBILITY: AT WHAT STAGE OF MY RESEARCH PROJECT SHOULD I ENTER THE COMPETITION?

-The Fall Research Competition supports faculty and permanent PI research, not projects undertaken for graduate students or postdocs, although graduate students or postdocs often staff a faculty member’s research project as part of their training.
+The Fall Research Competition supports the faculty’s and permanent PI’s research; it does not fund graduate students’ or postdocs’ research, although graduate students or postdocs often staff a faculty member’s research project as part of their training.
 Projects are funded at many different stages.
-It helps the committee if you indicate clearly the stage of your research, for example, “seed” money for an analysis needed for proposal under development or “bridge” funding while you await a funding decision.
+It helps the committee if you indicate clearly the stage of your research, for example, “seed” money for an analysis needed for proposal development or “bridge” funding while you await a funding decision.
 If you are uncertain about the suitability of your project stage, contact the Associate Vice Chancellor for Research in the Social Sciences.

 Please note that the Research Committee does not provide multiple years of funding for the same project.